Kyanguli Secondary School Rainwater Harvesting Project – Kenya

 Peace Corps Volunteer Directing Project

-The system will reduce waterborne illnesses that currently plague the area due to consumption of dirty water.
+The system will reduce waterborne illnesses that currently plague the area due to the consumption of dirty water.

 The solution will save the school from having to purchase water, allowing resources to be better spent for other projects or educational materials.